$40 million to help San Juan County communities and coal mine workers

 How is NM electricity generated?

 Coal has been New Mexico’s primary source of electricity generation for nearly two decades.
-54% of NM energy is currently coal.
 But coal-fired power has declined since 2004 in response to tougher air quality regulations, cheaper natural gas, and California’s decision in 2014 to stop purchasing electricity generated from coal in neighboring states.
-New Mexico is also looking to increase generation from zero-carbon sources because it sends a significant amount power to California, a state with some of the strictest renewable energy policies in the country.
-New York Times, Dec.
-2018
+Of course the passage of the ETA means that all electricity will be come from 100% renewable sources by 2045.
+New York Times, Oct.
+28, 2020.

 How?
 Passing a Renewable Portfolio Standard